How to finance your studies

 Norway has a reputation for being expensive, but studying here may not be as expensive as you think!

 Since the University of Oslo is a state university and therefore publicly funded, the students here do not pay tuition fees.
 Most students must pay a small semester registration fee of NOK 550 (approx. 70 euro).
-This fee gives you the benefit of the services of the Foundation for Student Life (SiO).
+This fee gives you the benefit of the services of the Student welfare organisation (SiO).
 Erasmus, Nordplus, and most bilateral exchange students are exempt from paying the semester registration fee.
 See also the Study in Norway website.

 All international students admitted to degree studies or exchange programmes at the University of Oslo can apply for student housing through SiO Housing.
 The rooms are comfortable and the student villages are close to the main campus.